reworkd/bananalyzer/python/README.md

 - There exists valuable web task datasets and evaluations that we'd like to unify in a single repo ([Mind2Web](https://osu-nlp-group.github.io/Mind2Web/), [WebArena](https://webarena.dev/), etc).

 ### How does it work?
+Note that this repo is a work in progress.

-Banana-lyzer is a CLI tool that runs a set of evaluations against a set of websites.
-It will run each evaluation multiple times and output the results to a JSON file.
-The results can then be used to train an AI agent.
+Banana-lyzer is a CLI tool that runs a set of evaluations against a set of example websites.
-The package is separated into two parts, a web server that serves websites We currently support the following types of websites:
-- Local static sites:
-- Remote static sites:
-- Remote dynamic sites: Typical consumer facing websites today.

-Note that this repo is very much a work in progress,
+The examples are defined in `./python/bananalyzer/data/examples.py` using a schema similar to Mind2Web and WebArena.
+The examples store metadata like the agent goal and the expected agent output.
+We also store snapshots of urls via mhtml to ensure the page is not changed over time.
+The plan in the future is to translate existing datasets like Mind2Web and WebArena into this format.
+Note all examples today expect structured JSON output using data directly extracted from the page.
+In the future we will support more complex evaluation methods and examples that require multiple steps to complete.
+The CLI tool will sequentially run examples against a user defined agent by dynamically constructing a pytest test suite and executing it.
+As a user, you simply create a file that implements the `AgentRunner` interface and defines an instance of your AgentRunner in a variable called "agent".
+AgentRunner exposes the example, and a playwright browser context to use.

 # Getting Started
 ### Local testing installation